 With a central role of leadership to make decisions, she noted President Trump’s early stance in playing down the impact of coronavirus, contrasting that with leaders who took decisive action in shutting business, shielding, social distancing, making wearing of masks compulsory, or building temporary hospitals to cope with a feared increase in patient numbers.

-Report • Coronavirus chronology
+Article • Coronavirus chronology

 The sense of fear is palpable in the images and videos of hospital intensive care units (ICUs) and emergency departments that are broadcast on television and posted on social media.
 Fear and heartbreak can be heard in the voices of physicians and nurses who describe what they are experiencing.

 GPs moved all of their consultations with patients online - decades of transformation happening in a mere few daysClare Gerada

 Globally, some leaders did their best to construct convincing narratives based on scant information; the US president “presented myths as facts”; while others shared their uncertainty, acknowledging that they did not know the answers but were trying their best.
 Good leaders, she continued, include those around them.
 “This is what happened in the NHS when early on responsibilities were delegated to local areas and teams that were able to make crucial decisions, unfettered by layers of bureaucracy, allowing for agility and flexibility” said Dr Gerada.
 “What was created was staggering – rapid changes in skill mix to get best fit for patients, healthcare staff allowed to practice at top of their licence, and working across different organisation in ways that had not been possible for years.
 GPs moved all of their consultations with patients online – decades of transformation happening in a mere few days.
 This is because we were able to have space, time and confident to act.
 Leadership and authority had been delegated.”